-Term-Exams: There will be 2(two) midterm-exams over the course of the semester.
+Term-Exams: There will be two(2) term-exams over the course of the semester.
 These tests are either multiple choice format or fill-in the blanks.
 The exams combine to form 20% of your overall grade.
-Dates are not fixed but we will have physics in Midterm1 (Chapter 0 and 1-4) and chemistry in Midterm2 (Chapter12-18).

-Laboratory: In this semester, Laboratory experience gives you the chance to test the concepts and using virtual simulations.
-You would need to write Introduction and Conclusion along with the lab work assigned.
+Laboratory: In this semester, Laboratory experience gives you the chance to test the concepts you learnt in class.
+You need to finish the lab in class itself and under normal circumstances, you cannot take lab work in your home.
+If you miss the lab, makeup labs are not given.
+You are either excused (with proper documentation) or get 0 if unexcused absence.
 The labs will contribute 15% of your overall grade.

-Final Exam (December 5, 2022): There will be a final exam for this course that is cumulative (Majority from Chapter5-6 and few from midterm1/midterm2) with an emphasis on the material at the end of the semester.
-The final exam will account for 10% of your overall grade.
+Final Exam: There will be a final exam for this course that is cumulative with an emphasis on the material at the end of the semester.
+The final exam will account for 20% of your overall grade.

 Activity: During the course each student will prepare a PowerPoint lecture on Physics/chemistry topics in syllabus that demonstrates a concept learned in this course.
 The activity should use materials that is readily available so that the students can repeat this activity with their school students.
-The minimum time for the lecture is 5 min and maximum time is 10 min.
-You can use any method, PowerPoint, demonstration, whiteboard etc to explain as if you are explaining to the students of the class.
-This activity will account for 10% of your overall grade.Helpful hints: Always start with introduction of yours, then topic you are going to explain, its basic definitions, formula, explanation of the topic, conclusion and in the end, you can relate the topic to its use in activities of our daily life.
+The minimum time for the lecture is 20 min and maximum time is 30 min (with 10 min Demo).
+You need to prepare PowerPoint lecture to explain as if you are explaining to the students of the class.
+This activity will account for 20% of your overall grade.
+Helpful hints: Always start with introduction of yours, then topic you are going to explain, its basic definitions, formula, explanation of the topic, conclusion and in the end, you can relate the topic to its use in activities of our daily life.
+Inclass-Quizzes/worksheets: We do several inclass worksheets/quizzes in class.
+They are helpful in understanding concepts as well as your homework, and they worth 15% of your grades.